Hazardous and Special Products Producers

 Producers shall make reasonable efforts to collect the HSP within one year of being notified by a representative of a council of the band located on a reserve in the Far North.

-Beginning October 1, 2021, producers, or PROs acting on their behalf, of mercury-containing devices are required to establish and operate a promotion and education program that:
+Producers, or PROs acting on their behalf, are required to establish and operate a promotion and education program including the following:

 • The presence of mercury in that type of HSP.